Faculty Research and Creative Activity Support Grants

 The Faculty Research and Creative Activity Support Grants are intended to enable the acquisition of pilot data for research or creative activities to facilitate applications to extramural sponsors.
 The intent of this grant program is to invest into efforts that seed funding of extramural sponsored programs or that bridges a gap in extramural support in order to increase the competitiveness of the PI for further external funding.

-- The support grant program is open to faculty across all NAU colleges.
+- The support grant program is open to all individuals who qualify as a PI across all NAU colleges.

 - Faculty members working under active start-up packages are not eligible to apply (as PIs or co-PIs).